jonathanclare/astrosat/onboarding.md

 Documentation is stored on [google drive](https://drive.google.com/).

-A [google account](https://myaccount.google.com/) will be set up for you to allow access to this.
+In order to access this a [google account](https://myaccount.google.com/) will be set up for you.

 Your email will be `firstname.lastname@astrosat.space`.
-This can be accessed through [gmail](https://mail.google.com)
+This can be accessed through [gmail](https://mail.google.com).

 ## Communication Tools